Jobs @ NIH - Discover a Career at NIH: It's About Life

 The NIH Federal Credit Union (NIHFCU) gives members the resources they need to achieve their financial goals and meet their daily financial needs.
 It offers a variety of low-rate consumer loans, credit cards, mortgages and home equity loans in addition to secured interest-bearing savings, checking and investment accounts.
 Through partnerships, NIHFCU is able to offer members a complete line of mutual funds, annuities and insurance products; free car and home buying services; and money management services.
 It also provides educational seminars, newsletters and Internet articles to give members helpful financial information.

 As an employee, NIH gives you the opportunity to progress rapidly in your career based on your performance.
 You can increase your salary quickly through promotions; awards; recruitment, retention, and relocation payments; and within grade increases.
 You can excel in your career in a job secure environment.

-NIH offers opportunities for continuing education and tuition reimbursement, as well as research and management training and internships such as the NIH Management Intern Program, the NIH Undergraduate Scholarship Program (UGSP), and the HHS Emerging Leaders Program (ELP) .
+NIH offers opportunities for continuing education and tuition reimbursement, as well as research and management training and internships such as the NIH Management Intern Program, the NIH Undergraduate Scholarship Program (UGSP).
 Numerous opportunities are available for minorities.
 The NIH Training Center (NIHTC) is dedicated to offering valuable learning experiences that empower NIH employees to maximize their performance and achieve their full potential.
 For more information on biomedical research training and career development, please visit the following sites: Office of Intramural Training and Education and the Intramural Loan Repayment Program.